thephm/signal_sqlite_md/README.md

 ## Using signal_sqlite_md

-Once you have the two CSV export files and you have your `people.json`, `groups.json` defined as described above, you're finally ready to run this tool.
+Once you have the two CSV export files and you have your `people.json`, `groups.json` configured, you're finally ready to run this tool.

 The [command line options](https://github.com/thephm/message_md#command-line-options) are described in the [message_md](https://github.com/thephm/message_md) repo.